Chart Color Schemes

 St Albans - South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-St Albans - South dwelling structure, as per the latest Census, consisted of 80.0% houses and 20.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 81.3% houses and 18.7% other dwellings.
-Home ownership in St Albans - South was at 37.1%, similar to Melbourne metro, with mortgaged dwellings at 27.3% and rented at 35.7%.
+Dwelling structure in St Albans - South, as per the latest Census, consisted of 80.0% houses and 20.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 81.3% houses and 18.7% other dwellings.
+Home ownership in St Albans - South was at 37.1%, similar to Melbourne metro.
+The remaining dwellings were either mortgaged (27.3%) or rented (35.7%).
 The median monthly mortgage repayment in the area was $1,500, below Melbourne metro's average of $1,700.
-Median weekly rent in St Albans - South was $323, compared to Melbourne metro's $346.
-Nationally, St Albans - South's mortgage repayments were lower at $1,500 against the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent figure was $323, compared to Melbourne metro's $346.
+Nationally, St Albans - South's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing